 Improving Product Design: Session 1

 During the first session, the computer-aided engineering (CAE) loop was introduced—which demonstrated how CAD and simulation can be used in the early stages of product development, long before building the first physical prototype.
-A CAD model of a printed circuit board was then imported into SimScale using the SimScale Connector App, meshed, and a frequency analysis was completed.
+A CAD model of a printed circuit board was then imported into SimScale using the SimScale Connector App, meshed, and frequency analysis was completed.
 The modal results are presented below.

 Improving Product Design: Session 2